abpoms/info-overflow/README.md

 ## Building
 Run

-    virtualenv --no-site-packages --distribute .env && source .env/bin/activate && pip install -r requirements.txt
+    virtualenv --no-site-packages --distribute .env;
+    source .env/bin/activate;
+    * then, for every line in requirements.txt: pip install -r line

-to install a virtualenv, activate it, and install the package requirements required to build.
+installs a virtualenv, activate it, and install the package requirements required to build.

 ## Installing New Packages
 If you need to add more packages to the project, install them using pip in the virtualenv and then run